How to Choose a Backpack: Expert Tips for Finding the Right Size, Fit, and Features

 Compartments & Pockets

 Backpacks offer a wide variety of storage compartments, pockets, and sleeves.
-Some backpackers like a simple, streamlined pack with one main compartment.
-Others prefer having multiple places to stash their phone, food, water bottle, etc.
+Some like a simple, streamlined pack with one main compartment, while others prefer having multiple places to stash their phone, food, water bottle, and other smaller items.

 This is the largest space in the pack.
 It’s where your tent, food, stove, fuel, and most of your gear are stowed.
 Most large backpacks allow access from the top.
 Some travel packs, plus many smaller daypacks, are panel loaders, providing access from the front of the pack.